RSE-Cambridge/iris-magnum/magnum-tour/README.md

 First ensure you have a working openstack CLI environment, that includes both python-openstackclient and python-magnumclient.
 This needs to be run on a linux enviroment (such as Windows WSL) that has access to the OpenStack APIs.
-For IRIS at Cambridge, the APIs have public IP addresses:
+For IRIS at Cambridge, the APIs have public IP addresses, so you can run this on any linux box with access to the internet:

     virtualenv ~/.venv
     . ~/.venv/bin/activate